codeigniter4/CodeIgniter4/user_guide_src/source/general/common_functions.rst

 .. php:function:: route_to ( $method [, ...$params] )

-	:param   string   $method: The named route alias, or name of the controller/method to match.
+	:param   string   $method: The named route alias or name of the controller/method to match.
 	:param   mixed   $params: One or more parameters to be passed to be matched in the route.

-	Generates a relative URI for you based on either a named route alias, or a controller::method combination.
+	Generates a relative URI for you based on either a named route alias or a controller::method combination.
 Will take parameters into effect, if provided.

 	For full details, see the :doc:`/incoming/routing` page.